Want to try it for yourself?

-It’s been 25 years since Java was created, but it is still one of the most popular languages for modern software development.
+It’s been more than 25 years since Java was created, but it is still one of the most popular languages for modern software development.
 The language’s demand stems from the platform being easy to learn with an extensive collection of APIs.
-With so many development teams still recognizing these benefits and selecting Java, there’s a pressing need for powerful Java review tools.
+With so many development teams still recognizing these benefits and selecting Java, there’s a pressing need for powerful Java review tools to ensure secure Java code.

 Automated code reviews can improve the quality of software significantly, while also bolstering its resistance to security threats.
 In addition, static code reviewers can augment manual peer reviews to create a robust process for streamlining code optimization.
 Check out our set of best practices for your code review process.